Statewide Design Challenge

 A Design Challenge empowers students to integrate prior knowledge, new discoveries, and the Engineering Design Process (EDP) to design, test, and improve a solution.
 Resources to learn about the EDP can be found here.

-Our overarching topic is HEALTH.
-In 2015, the UN General Assembly adopted the 2030 Agenda for Sustainable Development, which includes a dedicated and stand-alone goal on health, SDG 3, calling to "ensure healthy lives and promote well-being for all ages".
+Our overarching topic is Land Conservation.
+In 2015, the UN General Assembly adopted the 2030 Agenda for Sustainable Development, which includes a dedicated and stand-alone goal on health, SDG 15, focuses on "protecting, restoring and promoting sustainable use of terrestrial ecosystems".

-- Identify one career that is related to implementing the solution
+• Identify careers that are related to implementing the solution

 Things to Note

-Schools participating will host in-class presentations and select exceptional projects for entry into an online competition in Spring 2025.
-To ensure safety and equal opportunity, all contests will take place virtually.
-Travel costs and time can pose challenges for families and schools, so to support wider student participation in STEM challenges, all competition levels will be conducted online.
+Schools participating will host in-class presentations and select exceptional projects for entry into competition in Spring 2026.
+To ensure safety and equal opportunity, all contestants will have the option to compete virtually.
 Every student, regardless of their location within the state, should have the chance to benefit from this opportunity.

 When you sign up for the Design Challenge, you'll get valuable resources to inspire and guide your students.
 This package includes detailed instructions, useful resources, and engaging videos to assist in implementing the challenge at your school.